 Treatment-resistant depression is not uncommon.
 It is estimated to occur in up to one-third of patients treated for major depressive disorder.
 But new therapies are offering them effective — and longer lasting — results.

-The Froedtert & MCW health network provides three distinct treatments for treatment-resistant depression: transcranial magnetic stimulation (TMS), esketamine therapy and electroconvulsive therapy.
-The former treatments are new, groundbreaking approaches while the latter is a traditional modality.
+The Froedtert & MCW health network provides two distinct treatments for treatment-resistant depression: transcranial magnetic stimulation (TMS) and esketamine therapy.

 Altering Brain Patterns With TMS